Childcare support for children with special educational needs and disabilities (SEND)

-Early Years SEN inclusion funding (EYSENIF) is where we make payments to early years providers to help them meet the needs of children with SEN in their childcare setting.
+Early SEND support is to ensure the inclusion of all children not yet attending school with emerging and additional needs.
+Early SEND Support funding is where we make payments to early years providers to help them meet the needs of children with SEN and/or disabilities in their childcare setting.

 If you think your child has SEND or you're worried about your child's development speak to your early years provider about your concerns.

 Your provider will speak to you if they think some additional SEN support could help your child.
-As part of this support they may apply for EYSENIF if you agree.
+As part of this support they may apply for funding which requires your consent which we will gain by sending you an email.
 They may also ask for advice from these types of services if you agree:

 - educational psychologist